FROM THE OFFICE OF THE CHANCELLOR AND THE BOARD OF TRUSTEES

 "I'd like to thank the task force members for their work on this document.
 I generally agree with the findings and believe that it is in the best interest of our 2.1 million students that we begin a conversation focused on changing the way our colleges are accredited in the future.
 Regional accreditation is vitally important in helping to ensure academic quality, but the current approach is not serving our colleges and students well.
 I look forward to discussing these recommendations with our shared governance body and with the Board of Governors to seek their input."

-SUPPLEMENTAL INFORMATION: The 2015 Chancellor's Office Task Force Report on Accreditation report is available at:
+SUPPLEMENTAL INFORMATION: The 2015 Chancellor's Office Task Force Report on Accreditation Report is available

 DISTRICT COLLEGES RECEIVE CONTINUED AFFIRMATION OF ACCREDITATION